BilalR4M/HospitalManagementSystem/README.md

 The Hospital Management System is a comprehensive Java-based application designed to streamline and automate various administrative and medical processes within a hospital.
 Built using the Maven build automation tool, this project leverages a modular structure to ensure scalability, maintainability, and ease of integration.

 ## Prerequisites
-Eclipse IDE for Enterprise Java and Web Developers
+- Eclipse IDE for Enterprise Java and Web Developers

-Maven
+- Maven

-Apache Tomcat V9.0
+- Apache Tomcat V9.0
+- MySQL
+- JDBC

 ## Configuration
 https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html